Study in Italian, with Italians • Semester and Year-long Programs Available

-Each semester begins with an intensive Italian language course for six weeks prior to starting courses at the Università degli Studi di Perugia.
+Each semester begins with an intensive Italian language preparatory course prior to starting courses at the Universita’ per Stranieri di Perugia.
 This period is dedicated to improving language skills and introducing students to the European university setting.
 Italian language tutorials will be held weekly and led by Umbra professors at the Umbra Institute.
-Fall students will attend this credit-bearing Prep Program in September/October and spring students will attend the Prep program in January/February.
+All-year students will attend this credit-bearing Prep Program in September/October and spring semester only students will attend the Prep program in January/February.

 September – Arrival & Language Review Program